lemurproject/CAsT-BERT-reranker/README.md

 + Index MARCO: java -jar -Xmx16G LucindriIndexer-1.2-jar-with-dependencies.jar [MARCO_PROPERTIES_FILENAME] (This will take up to an hour)

 ## Running BERT
-We have provided a Flask web application for running queries on Solr and reranking with BERT.
+We have provided a python Flask web application for running queries on Solr and reranking with BERT.
 + Install packages needed by search_gpu.py
 + Download model: http://boston.lti.cs.cmu.edu/BERTFiles/bert_model.1600000.pkl
 + Update these lines search_gpu.py to point to correct model location, solr host, and car and marco collection names